Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Error: SCEP Certificate Enrollment Initialization for Workgroup

-Before trying anything too technical, you must try implementing the following instructions from Microsoft support whenever you face some minor glitches or issues involving SCEP certificate requests.
+Before trying anything too technical, you must implement the following instructions from Microsoft support whenever you face minor glitches or issues involving SCEP certificate requests.

 • Restart the Intune Connector Service from the Services snap-in.

-• Check the HKLMSoftwareMicrosoftMicrosoftIntuneNDESConnector registry subkey to ensure that the registry keys were generated in the manner shown in the figure.
+• Check the HKLMSoftwareMicrosoftMicrosoftIntuneNDESConnector registry subkey to ensure the registry keys were generated according to the figure’s instructions.

 Source